Tharawal Medical Services

 HEALS is a project that unites the medical and allied health services at Tharawal in an effort to improve hearing, ear health, language and speech in Aboriginal and Torres Strait Islander children.
 Studies show that Aboriginal and Torres Strait Islander children are more likely to suffer from ear disease and its complications.
 Ear disease can result in poor hearing, poor speech, behavioural problems at school and home, and can lead to permanent hearing loss.

 Cardiology involves the assessment, investigation and treatment of cardiovascular disease and other diseases of the heart.
-To put it simply, it is about the ‘plumbing’ (blood vessels and heart valves) and ‘electricals’ (nerves) of the heart.
-The cardiology clinic occurs monthly and is run by Dr Aiden O’Loughlin, who is available by referral from your GP.
+To put it simply, it is about the ‘plumbing’ (blood vessels and heart valves) and ‘electricals’ (rhythm) of the heart.

-Endocrinology deals with patients with diabetes and hormonal problems.
-Common hormonal conditions include thyroid, pituitary and adrenal disorders as well as bone mineral conditions like osteoporosis.
-The endocrinology clinic is run by Dr Carmen Wong once a month and is available for patients 16 years and over by referral from your GP.
+Endocrinology deals with patients with diabetes and gland problems.
+Common gland conditions include thyroid, pituitary and adrenal disorders as well as bone mineral conditions like osteoporosis.

 Flu shots, wound dressings, health assessments, nebulisers, blood pressures and friendly smiles are just a few things you can receive from the Tharawal nursing team.